aimms/documentation/pro/debugging-pro.rst

 Opening the Project
 -------------------

 When you open the project with an AIMMS developer license in the presence of a "pro arguments.txt" file, this file will define all the relevant command-line arguments necessary to setup the project's connection with the server.
-When such a file is present, opening the project with a developer license will cause the PRO library to use the contents of this file to properly initialize the project, as if it was started through the portal.
+When such a file is present, opening the project with a developer license will cause the PRO library to use the contents of this file to properly initialize the project, as if it were started through the portal.

 Logging on
 ----------